 Breaks and Cracks are Cause for Concern on Your Roof

 If you notice any breaks or cracks along either the exterior or interior of your home, it is an indication that the roof has been compromised.
 If the cracks and breaks are significant, they will necessitate roof replacement.

 If the roof is rotting, it will likely require replacement.
 Several damp sections of the roof, areas of mold growth, and even a darker hue on roof beams indicate that the roof is either rotting or suffering from excessive dampness that will undermine its structural integrity.
 Furthermore, if you spot any part of your roof is dripping water or sagging due to moisture, it is likely rotting.
 Though it might be possible to simply repair or replace the sections that have been affected by water, a full roof replacement is the only surefire way to guarantee the structure over your head will hold strong.
 The alternative is to leave the rotting roof in its current condition, allowing additional mold to grow and spread, moving into the ducts, vents, and airways within your living space.

 Roof Hail Damage

-Large pieces of hail are particularly problematic for roofs as they are powerful, hard, and heavy.
+Hail storms are particularly problematic for roofs as they are powerful, hard, and heavy.
 If hail strikes your roof, it can puncture or tear your shingles.
 Sadly, hail also has the potential to knock granules off the roof.
 When this protective layer is lost, the sun’s UV rays start to destroy the roof, causing more granules to fall, ultimately putting the protective barrier above your head in jeopardy.
 Even if you can’t see roof damage from ground level after a hailstorm, there might be significant damage observed with an on-roof inspection.
 When in doubt, have a roofing contractor inspect your roof after a hail or wind storm to determine the true extent of the damage and determine whether a repair is necessary.

 Roof Stains and Streaks